jzariski/Portfolio/telescope-api-main/api-flask/README.md

 Arguments
 - -- input_file: Path to the txt file containing historical telemetry.
 - --min_dt: Default 0.0.
 Minimum time difference between successive points kept in training set.
 - --to_cirs: Default True.
-Converts WCS to CIRS frame (assuming ICRS originally).
+Converts solv to CIRS frame (assuming ICRS originally).
 - --sim_k: Default 0.
 Number of consecutive similar acquisition points to keep in traiing data.
 - --eps: Default 0.1.
 Defines similarity if sim > 0.

 3) Example call for predicting with the model
-Used to predict offset between TPT and WCS.
+Used to predict offset between obs and solv.
 Uses former predicted offsets as features, keeping track in prediction_log.txt in the logs directory.
 Most recent entry is what is used, to restart, delete the txt file.
 ```bash
 curl -X POST http://localhost:5000/predict \